Technical-Debt-Large-Scale/my_validation/README.md

 Related to "architectural impact issues" found by **issues in commits with critical classes** in the selected software repositories:

-RQ1) Do architectural impact issues affect a substantial number of LOC changes in commits?
+RQ1) Do architectural impact issues affect a substantial number of LOC changes in commits with critical classes?

-RQ2) Do architectural impact issues affect a substantial amount of modified files in commits?
+RQ2) Do architectural impact issues affect a substantial amount of modified files in commits with critical classes?

 RQ3) Do architectural impact issues require more time for resolution?

-RQ4) Do commits with SATD and issues with architectural impact affect a substantial number of LOC changes?
+RQ4) Do commits with critical classes and SATD and issues with architectural impact affect a substantial number of LOC changes?

-RQ5) Do commits with SATD and issues with architectural impact affect a substantial modified files changes?
+RQ5) Do commits with critical classes and SATD and issues with architectural impact affect a substantial modified files changes?

 ## Apache Cassandra analysis